-The Islamic fasting month of Ramadhan commenced on May 27 and will culminate in the Idul Fitri or Lebaran celebration on June 25-26.
+The Islamic fasting month of Ramadan will commence on March 22nd 2023 and will culminate in the Idul Fitri or Lebaran celebration on April 21 – 22, 2023.
 The impact of the fasting is felt by the entire community, including the non-Muslim local and the expatriate community in Indonesia.
 This month we give you some hints on how you can handle the changes that occur in daily life during the fasting month.

 - Lack of liquid and food during the day and the unusual sleep and meal schedule cause those who are fasting to have reduced energy levels.
 You may wish to provide extra vitamins for your household staff to ensure that they have adequate nutrition and allow them to take a nap during the day.

 - An increased level of patience and tolerance is required when dealing with workers who are fasting as you may notice a reduction in work efficiency during Ramadhan and staff may become forgetful and have difficulty in concentrating on tasks.
 It is best to schedule difficult tasks before or after Ramadhan to achieve your workers’ best efforts.

 - Your live-in household staff will arise very early in the morning to prepare their pre-dawn meal and they may try to complete their heavy chores early in the morning just after they’ve eaten.
 If their pre-sunrise noise bothers your family, ask your staff to try to reduce their noise levels while your family is still asleep.

 - Staff who are not normally diligent in observing the obligatory five prayers a day, may begin to pray regularly during fasting month, necessitating their absence from work for about 5-10 minutes.

 - It would be considerate to refrain from eating or drinking in front of others that are fasting as much as possible and you may feel uncomfortable eating or drinking before your fasting staff or friends.
 However it is not expected that non-Muslims join in fasting.